Healthy Campus: Mental Health

 Recognizing this importance, the University is committed to providing resources that take a comprehensive approach to improve the mental health of our staff, students, and faculty members.

 In January 2023 the University of Guelph established the President’s Task Force on Student Mental Health.
 Through community engagement the group co-produced recommendations on how to enhance mental health services to support the entire campus community holistically at all levels, by understanding the complex relationship of complex interactions between people and their environments, from the individual level to the community level and institutional level.
-You can read their findings and full report.
+You can read the original report and its recommendations on the President's Task Force on Student Mental Health website.

 Here, you’ll find a wide range of interventions and resources aimed at taking a holistic approach to support your mental health and our community.